Frequently Asked Questions

 Can I buy Shell Tech cases with colored bases?

 As Shell Tech’s cases are made in two parts, the bases can be colored, but this coloring is done on a different process to the regular high-volume production and adds some additional cost (approximately 3 cents per case depending on the color chosen).
 The minimum batch size needed for this coloring operation is 500,000 units.
-Normally the bases are electroless nickel plated (a bulk-process) prior to assembly, but the colored bases are anodized which means that all the bases have to be individually placed on a large rack (to allow current to flow to each piece).
+Normally the bases are given a protective coating in a bulk process prior to assembly, but the colored bases are anodized which means that all the bases have to be individually placed on a large rack (to allow current to flow to each piece).